- Alexandra Park

 Paths have a good surface allowing pram and wheelchair users to access most areas.
 Most accesses are level but one or two have steps.
 Wheelchair accessible roundabout and swing (access via radar key).

-The park is open from dawn until dusk every day and is free to access.
+The park is open from 7.30am until dusk every day and is free to access.

 Travel and directions